ldidone/MIA-MLOPS-II/README.md

 > Apache Airflow · MLflow · PostgreSQL · MinIO · FastAPI · Docker.

 A Streamlit frontend is included as the user-facing application and is also packaged to be deployable as a Docker Space on Hugging Face.
+A public instance runs here: [California Housing MLOps — Hugging Face Space](https://huggingface.co/spaces/ldidone/california-housing-mia-mlops-ii).

 ---